 Did you know that more than 60% of searches and a large majority of eCommerce transactions are now executed through mobile devices?

 That indicates that if your WooCommerce store isn’t mobile-optimized, you’re minimizing your chances of getting a huge number of audiences.
 So, for having a proper SEO output, run Google mobile-friendly test and fix the issues if there are any. ⬆️

 Last But Not Least

 Dealing with SEO and technical issues is only part of a puzzle.
 To fulfill your ultimate goal and get ranked on SERPs, you need to implement off-page SEO accordingly.
-Off-page SEO has many aspects to deal with including link building, brand promotion, video promotion, social media promotion, and so on.
+Off-page SEO has many aspects to deal with, including link building, brand promotion, video promotion, social media promotion, and so on.

-Off-page SEO is the toughest area of SEO segments, and it will become even tougher when you have to promote the online stores.
+Off-page SEO is the toughest area of SEO segments, and it will become even tougher when you have to promote online stores.
 To make things easy for you, content marketing could be a decent solution out there in the market.

 Increasing your exposure by starting a blog is a great way to promote your online store in general.
 This will ultimately increase your site traffic and accelerate your gross revenue. ⬆️

 Though WooCommerce is SEO-friendly, it doesn’t mean that a WooCommerce based website can rank high in Google without putting effort into it.
 You need to take care of technical SEO, content structure, on-page SEO, mobile-friendliness, and most importantly, off-page SEO.

 In the case of optimizing your WooCommerce store, you can follow the steps mentioned above.
 One thing you need to understand is your top priority should be your product quality.
 This is what you are intended to sell using search engines.